Analysis of the roughness regimes for micropolar fluids via homogenization: Introduction

 We remark that in previous papers, the micropolar fluid film has been considered in a simple thin domain with no roughness introduced.
 Recently, the roughness effects on a thin film flow have been studied as well and new mathematical models have been proposed in Boukrouche and Paoli \cite{BP}, where the authors consider micropolar flow in a 2D domain assuming the roughness is of the same small order as the film thickness.
 Employing two-scale convergence technique, they derive the limit problem describing the macroscopic flow.
 Later, in Pazanin and Su\'arez-Grau \cite{PSG}, a version of the Reynolds equation is derived in the case of a 3D domain with a particular roughness pattern, where the wavelength of the roughness is assumed to be smaller than the thickness, through a variant of the notion of two-scale convergence introduced in Bresch {\it et al.} \cite{BCCM}.

-Our goal in this paper is to give a general classification result for thin film flows of micropolar fluids with rapidly oscillating thickness in the spirit of Bayada and Chambat \cite{Bayada_Chambat_2}-\cite{Bayada_Chambat} and Anguiano and Su\'arez-Grau \cite{Anguiano_SG}, by considering a 3D domain with a thickness given by the parameter $\eta_\ep$ and the wavelength of the roughness by $\ep$.
-To do this, we use extension results for thin domains and an adaptation of the unfolding method (see Cioranescu {\it et. al} \cite{Ciora}, \cite{Ciora2}) developed in Anguiano and Su\'arez-Grau \cite{Anguiano_SG}.
+Our goal in this paper is to give a general classification result for thin film flows of micropolar fluids with rapidly oscillating thickness in the spirit of \cite{Anguiano_SG,Bayada_Chambat_2,Bayada_Chambat}, by considering a 3D domain with a thickness given by the parameter $\eta_\ep$ and the wavelength of the roughness by $\ep$.
+To do this, we use extension results for thin domains and an adaptation of the unfolding method (see Cioranescu {\it et. al} \cite{Ciora,Ciora2}) developed in \cite{Anguiano_SG}.
 As a result, we deduce that the three characteristic regimes fluids are still valid for micropolar fluids, and moreover, we derive a generalized version of the Reynolds equation of the form (\ref{intro_reynolds}) depending on $\lambda$.
 Also, the flow factors are calculated in a different way depending on the regime.
 More precisely, in the Stokes roughness regime ($0<\lambda<+\infty$) the flow factors are calculated by solving 3D local micropolar Stokes-like problems depending on the parameter $\lambda$, while in the Reynolds roughness regime ($\lambda=0$) they are obtained by solving 2D local micropolar Reynolds-like problems.
 Finally, in the high-frequency roughness regime ($\lambda=+\infty$) due to the highly oscillating boundary, the classical micropolar Reynolds equation (\ref{Reynolds_classiq_micr}) is deduced in the non-oscillating zone, and there are no local problems to solve.